 Modifying the indexing policy - Examples

-The following are the most common use cases where you update an indexing policy:
+The following are the most common use cases when you want to update an indexing policy:

-If you want to have consistent results during normal operation but fall back to the None indexing mode during bulk data imports.
+If you want to have consistent results during normal operation, but to fall back to the None indexing mode during bulk data imports.

 If you want to start using indexing features on your current Azure Cosmos containers.
 For example, you can use geospatial querying, which requires the Spatial index kind, or ORDER BY/string range queries, which require the string range index kind.

 If you want to manually select the properties to be indexed and change them over time to adjust to your workloads.

 If you want to tune the indexing precision to improve the query performance or to reduce the consumed storage.

 Read more about the indexing in the following articles: